Aigerim-Zh/School-District-Analysis/README.md

 ## Resources

 ### Dataset
-- In the ("schools_complete.csv")[], there are 15 observations and 5 variables corresponding to the School ID, school_name, type, size, and budget columns.
+- In the ["schools_complete.csv"](https://github.com/Aigerim-Zh/School-District-Analysis/blob/main/Resources/schools_complete.csv), there are 15 observations and 5 variables corresponding to the School ID, school_name, type, size, and budget columns.
 This dataset came in cleaned and has no misspellings, case changes, duplicates, or special characters.
-- In the ("students_complete.csv")[], there are 39,170 observations and 7 variables corresponding to the "Student ID", "student_name", "gender", "grade", "school_name", "reading_score", "math_score".
+- In the ["students_complete.csv"](https://github.com/Aigerim-Zh/School-District-Analysis/blob/main/Resources/schools_complete.csv), there are 39,170 observations and 7 variables corresponding to the "Student ID", "student_name", "gender", "grade", "school_name", "reading_score", "math_score".
 Unlike the schools_complete.csv file, this file requires some cleaning to do.
 For instance, in the student_name column, there is an entry "Dr. Richard Scott".
 - The above datasets are merged into one for the analysis.
 - Software: Python 3.7.6 through Jupyter Notebook.